w3c/openscreenprotocol/ssdp.md

 efficiency.
 If a controller needs to immediately react to connection and disconnection of presentation displays, it will need to continuously receive data on the multicast address, including all SSDP messages sent by other controllers.
-(An exception are unicast search response messages sent to other controllers.)
+(An exception is unicast search response messages sent to other controllers.)

-If the controller needs to get only a snapshot of available displays, then it only needs to send a search message to the multicast address and listen only to search response messages.
+If the controller needs to get only a snapshot of available displays, then it only needs to send a search message to the multicast address and listen for search response messages for 2-10 seconds.

 [Issue #26](https://github.com/webscreens/openscreenprotocol/issues/26): Collect data regarding network and power efficiency

 #### IPv4 and IPv6 support